 Some of the work between Giorgione and Titian has been the subject of controversy and attributing paintings to one artist or the other remains a contentious issue.

-He was not the great architect or sculptor like Michelangelo, or the inventor and scientist that was Leonardo's
+He was not a great architect or sculptor like Michelangelo, or the inventor and scientist that was Leonardo's

-gift, he was just a painter, but a painter who fully utilized colour in
+gift, he was just a painter, but a painter who fully utilised colour in

 his work.
 Titian's style did alter throughout his long life but his

 interest in colour never diminished.
 His use of paint and brushwork made

 him the foremost painter in Venice and his execution of both landscapes

 and portraits brought him great fame in his own lifetime.

 seems to have left very few drawings, his work was done on the canvass,